 Figure 2 shows tools with 2 and 6 flutes.

-Popular configs: 4 flutes for steel and stainless steel, 3 flutes for aluminum.
+Popular configs: 4 flutes for steel and stainless steel, 2 or 3 flutes for aluminum.

 Common options include: